WayneRose-95/MultiRelational_Database/README.md

 ![image](https://github.com/WayneRose-95/MultiRelational_Database/assets/89411656/9e9753b6-a4a7-4bae-9060-89c74ce23a42)

-The functionality of each of these scripts is called via
+The functionality of each of these scripts is called by running

 ````````````````````````````````````
 python main.py
 `````````````````````````````````````
 # Business Questions
-After creating the STAR schema model Quick Pivot's Operations department wants to gain answers to the following questions:
+After creating the STAR schema model Clear Pivot's Operations department wants to gain answers to the following questions:

 - How many stores does the business have an in which countries?
 - Which locations currently have the most stores?
 - Which months produce the average highest cost of sales typically?
 - What percentage of sales come through each type of store?
-- Which month in in each produced the highest cost of sales?
+- Which month in each year produced the highest cost of sales?
 - What is our staff headcount?
 - Which German store type is selling the most?
 - How quickly is the company making sales?

-These questions are answered in the [**sql_scripts.sql**](https://github.com/WayneRose-95/MultiRelational_Database/blob/main/sql_queries.sql) script within this repository
+The scripts used to answer these queries can be found within the [**sql_scripts.sql**](https://github.com/WayneRose-95/MultiRelational_Database/blob/main/sql_queries.sql) script within this repository.

+## Summary of Findings
+- `60%` of the stores are based in the UK, the rest are in other regions
+- `Chapletown` is the location with the most stores at `14` locations
+- `August` is the month which produces the highest cales
+- `44%` of sales come from `Local` stores, followed by `Web Portal` at `22%`, `Super Store` at `15%` and `Mall Kiosk` at `8%` respectively.
+- `63%` of all staff are based in the uK
+- In `Germany`, the `Local` stores has a majority on sales numbers; making up `44%` of all sales within the region.
+-

+# Wiki
+For further reading into the project, please check the [**Wiki**](https://github.com/WayneRose-95/MultiRelational_Database/wiki) page within this repository.

 # Future Implementations and Improvements

-- Automation of SQL Sripts to set datatypes in tables, and join dims and facts together
+- Automation of SQL Sripts to set datatypes in tables, and join dims and facts together (Completed:  https://github.com/WayneRose-95/MultiRelational_Database/pull/19)
-- Addition of extra rows in dimension tables to account for unknown and empty records
+- Addition of extra rows in dimension tables to account for unknown and empty records (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/20)
-- Implementation of loggging for class modules
+- Implementation of loggging for class modules (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/26)
-- Creation of unittests scripts for class modules
+- Creation of unittests scripts for class modules (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/25)
 - Create a backups directory containing the databases
-- Create a currency table
+- Create a currency table (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/28)
-- Create a currency conversion table
+- Create a currency conversion table (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/29)
-- Adjust the order of the ETL process
+- Adjust the order of the ETL process (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/42)
-- Create LAND tables for dimension table
+- Create LAND tables for dimension table (Completed: https://github.com/WayneRose-95/MultiRelational_Database/pull/33)
 - Implementation of API for Store Data Extraction
 - Unify S3 Collection Methods
 - Add CTRL tables for ETL process